 Programmes vary in length and focus, and the level of challenge increases as students progress through the respective grade levels.
-Outdoor learning programmes include Open Minds in Primary School, field trips, Secondary DP field investigations and Excursion Week.
+Outdoor experiential learning programmes include Open Minds in Primary School, field trips, Secondary DP field investigations and Excursion Week (grades 4-11).

 Open Minds sees Primary students (Grades 1 to 6) spend up to a week in a variety of real world settings.
 Investigation topics are linked to both our curriculum and the units of inquiry found within the Primary Years Programme (PYP).
 First-hand experience with artifacts, field experts, and opportunities to go behind the scenes create unique moments of extremely powerful hands-on, minds-on learning.